Mnemojojo: J2ME client for Mnemosyne

 Devices known to work

-BlackBerry Storm 9530 Works perfectly (the security prompts can be disabled).
+BlackBerry Storm 9530 Works perfectly (the security prompts can be disabled if necessary, but the BlackBerry-specific build shouldn't have any).

 HTC Touch HD (Blackstone WM 6.1) Works perfectly